adamkurth/reborn_dev/doc/source/installation.rst

 Compilation of Fortran code
 ---------------------------

 There are a couple of bornagain modules that use compiled Fortran code.
-In some cases they are not strictly necessary, but they will speed up some routines.
 We use the f2py program to compile Fortran code and create Python modules.
-Although it *shouldn't* be strictly necessary to compile these to use some of the basic bornagain classes, you should go ahead and compile them since the f2py program that is included with numpy makes this relatively painless.
+Although it *shouldn't* be strictly necessary to compile these to use some of the basic bornagain classes, you should go ahead and compile them since the f2py program that is included with numpy makes this process quite simple.
 Try the following:

 .. code-block:: bash

     cd developer
     ./compile-fortran.sh

-You will see some warnings due to Numpy (these are out of our control), but so long as there are no errors you should be all set.
+You will likely see some warnings due to Numpy (these are out of our control), but so long as there are no errors you should be all set.

 Dependencies
 ------------

-We try to make bornagain compatible with both Python 2 and 3.
+We *try* to make bornagain compatible with both Python 2 and 3.
 For graphical interfaces, we also try to keep compatibility with both pyqt4 and pyqt5.
 Below are the minimal dependencies that you should need for various features.
 Note that each of them have additional dependencies; you must also satisfy those dependencies.